 - Consistent Details on The Website

-The advertiser has the responsibility to ensure that what the user clicked on is what the user will get.
-Now that the user has entered the advertiser’s website, the advertiser needs to fulfill their promise to the customer of a discount or offer that was advertised on Facebook.
+Now that the user has entered the advertiser’s website, the advertiser needs to fulfill their promise to the customer of a discount or offer advertised on Facebook.
+The advertiser is responsible for ensuring that what the user clicks on is what the user will get.
 In our example, it’s the exclusive Facebook Code for 15% off Guinness Beer.

-When the user clicks on the advertisement for 15% off Guinness on Facebook then, the website should also display the same content of the deal.
-Customers clicked on the ad because they wanted a discount on beer so, one of the first items the customer should see is the beer promotion.
+When the user clicks on the advertisement for 15% off Guinness on Facebook, the website should also display the exact content of the deal.
+Customers clicked on the ad because they wanted a discount on beer, so one of the first items the customer should see is the beer promotion.
 Advertisers can’t just make an ad and mislead audiences with content that is not there.
-The advertiser can place a deadline on the Facebook advertisement and on their website to signify that the offer runs for a limited time which would not only count as a call to action but, the user would be encouraged to find details about an offer as soon as possible.
-Keeping details on the website and the Facebook advertisement consistent can show users that the advertiser knows what they’re doing and they will not be misled by the brand.
+The advertiser can place a deadline on the Facebook advertisement and their website to signify that the offer runs for a limited time, which would count as a call to Action.
+The user would be encouraged to find details about an offer as soon as possible.
+Keeping information on the website and the Facebook advertisement consistent can show users that the advertiser knows what they’re doing and the brand will not mislead them.

 One Last Ad

-Facebook ads are a wonderful way to increase the visibility of a brand online and attract more customers to a business’ website.
-However, businesses need to remind themselves that having a beautiful ad is one thing.
+Facebook ads are an excellent way to increase a brand’s online visibility and attract more customers to a business’ website.
+However, companies must remind themselves that having a beautiful ad is one thing.
 The advertisement should also make sense.

 You don’t want the customer to scroll past your advertisement because the ad was not aimed at the user.
-Narrow down the audience to the users you feel will surely interact with your post and maybe even click on the advertisement and convert the click into a purchase.
-Don’t forget to integrate all the details together to form an image that isn’t just beautiful but, also gets your message across the right people.
+Narrow down the audience to the users you feel will undoubtedly interact with your post and maybe even click on the advertisement and convert the click into a purchase.
+Don’t forget to integrate all the details from an image that isn’t just beautiful and gets your message across to the right people.

 Author’s Bio: Dan Smink is the founder of C1 Partners, a Denver SEO company that helps small to medium enterprises with their digital marketing strategy.
-Dan comes from a background of 20 years in business leadership and has a track record of helping businesses achieve million dollar revenue values.
-He is an active community leader and a contributor to the Forbes.com’s Agency Council spreading the word on how digital strategies can make a positive impact on today’s businesses.
+Dan comes from 20 years of business leadership background and has a track record of helping businesses achieve million-dollar revenue values.
+He is an active community leader and contributor to Forbes.com’s Agency Council, spreading the word on how digital strategies can positively impact today’s businesses.
 You may connect with him on LinkedIn.